Exii-P/Wauvio-Extension/README.md

 ```
 Overrides work at the level of the specific program, a specific percussion note, a whole channel, or just swap out a part's instrument after the fact.

-Bad input gets an error instead of crashing: missing file, broken header, truncated data, corrupt variable-length values, invalid running status- those things throw a `wauvio::midi::MidiParseError` with a message that tells you exactly what went wrong.
+Bad input gets an error instead of crashing: missing file, broken header, truncated data, corrupt variable-length values, invalid running status; those things throw a `wauvio::midi::MidiParseError` with a message that tells you exactly what went wrong.

 ## Some extra notes